 - Machine learning evolves with new information.
 It’s the solution to accelerated logistics and scaling supply chains.
 Using predictive analytics, businesses can project growth, identify weaknesses, trim costs, and improve communication across supply chains.

 Innovations such as these general examples have contributed to a supply chain that’s revolutionizing global trade.
 And with consumer demand only growing, machine learning is becoming an essential piece of tomorrow’s supply chains.
-It’s the only thing to keep up with trends like real-time inventorying, digital payments, and very real logistical headwinds.
+It’s the only thing to keep up with trends like real-time inventorying, digital payments, and very real logistical headwinds. nVision transportation management system provides the ability to track real-time data and manage all your supply chain operations in one place.

 A recent article by Forbes details the many ways in which we’ll see machine learning shaping tomorrow’s supply chains.
-From analyzing gargantuan data sets to save pennies, to solving multi-faceted problems in minutes, machines do what humans cannot.
+From analyzing gargantuan data sets to save pennies to solving multi-faceted problems in minutes, machines do what humans cannot.
 The more variables dictating global supply chains, the more we’ll rely on machines to make sense of them.

 Not even the most skilled logistics manager can account for every variable in a supply chain.
 Feeding these variables into a machine learning algorithm yields insights never before possible.
 Some mind-boggling examples of the potential include:

-- Given trucking data, weather predictions, freight specifications, and more, an algorithm can predict what time freight will arrive at a destination thousands of miles away — in real-time, almost to the minute.
+- Given trucking data, weather predictions, freight specifications, and more, an algorithm can predict what time freight will arrive at a destination thousands of miles away—in real-time, almost to the minute.

 - Given the various rates, fees, duties, and other cost data, an algorithm can calculate exact costs for freight moving around the world, regardless of delays, stops, warehousing costs, and other variables.